tienl/surfs_up/README.md

 #### This repo demonstrate some techniques using SQL, SQLAlchemy, Flask, Python, Pandas, statistical analysis, and ploting to present an analysis pitch for a surf and ice cream store in Hawaii.

-- `hawaii.sqlite` - data source file
+- `hawaii.sqlite` - data source file (precipitation values are assumed measured in  inches)
 - `climate_analysis.ipynb` - Jupyter notebook notes
 - `app.py` - Python code with routes for Flask showing sqlite file data
 - `surfs_challenge.ipynb` - Jupyter notebook of python code showing the final